sqrl-lang/sqrl/website/source/counters/ratelimit.md

 The rateLimited function checks if the ratelimit has been hit.
 It has quite a few different options available.
 The ones in use here are:

-BY - The features to ratelimit by.
+**BY** - The features to ratelimit by.
 Specifying multiple features (Ip, Machine) will group by each specific pair.
-MAX - The maximum number of actions allowed during the time period.
+**MAX** - The maximum number of actions allowed during the time period.
 In this case the first three events will not be ratelimited, but the fourth and onwards will.
-EVERY - How often the ratelimit will be reset.
+**EVERY** - How often the ratelimit will be reset.
 Valid timespan units are MONTHS, WEEKS, DAYS, HOURS, MINUTES, SECONDS.

 In this example, we're rate limiting by Ip address, and allow a maximum of three signups every ten minutes.
-If a given Ipaddress is used in an action four or more times in a 10 minutes window, then we mark the Ip address that is used with a "possible_bot" label.
+If a given IP is used in an action four or more times in a 10 minutes window, then we mark the address that is used with a "possible_bot" label.

 ## Feature combinations

 Our previous rate limiter does a decent job of slowing down bots, but it's prone to false positives if an IP is shared amongst lots of users (like a university wifi access point).
-To reduce the false positive rate, we can increase the maxAmount for our existing NumSignups_TenMinutes_Ip rate limiter, and create a more strict rate limiter on a combination of features.
+To reduce the false positive rate, we can increase the `maxAmount` for our existing `NumSignups_TenMinutes_Ip` rate limiter, and create a more strict rate limiter on a combination of features.

 For example, let's make a new rate limiter that limits how often the actions may be taken on the pair (Ip, UserAgent).
 To implement this, every unique user agent appearing on a given IP gets its own quota.
 With our previous rate limiter, all user agents appearing on a given IP share a single quota.